gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 ### Stuck in the Comfort Zone

-Never leaving his own comfort zone or never thinking outside the box is one major reason why programmers get stuck.
+Never leaving their own comfort zone or never thinking outside the box is one major reason why programmers get stuck.
 They rely on deprecated rituals, fall prey to old habits which they cannot strip off or adhere to technologies to which they are often heavily attached.
 Sometimes